 The first issue of Computational Intelligence, a new quarterly AI journal sponsored by CSCSI/SCEIO and published by the Journals Division of the National Research Council, appears in February.
 Nick Cercone and Gord McCalla are the founding editors.
-The journal is still going strong, now published by Blackwell, and edited by Randy Goebel, Russ Greiner, and Dekang Lin of the University of Alberta.
+The journal is still going strong, now published by Wiley.

 The Theoretical Approaches to Natural Language Understanding (TANLU) research workshop sponsored by CSCSI/SCEIO is held in Halifax, May 28-30.
 Richard Rosenberg (then briefly at Dalhousie) is General Chair, and Nick Cercone (not yet at Dalhousie!) is Program Chair.

-The sixth biennial CSCSI/SCEIO conference is held at Ecole Polytechnique de Montréal, May 21-23, with Renato De Mori (McGill University) as General Chair and Bill Havens (then at the University of British Columbia) as Program Chair.
+The sixth biennial CSCSI/SCEIO conference is held at Ecole Polytechnique de Montréal, May 21-23, with Renato De Mori (McGill University) as General Chair and Bill Havens (University of British Columbia) as Program Chair.